Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN DeployUnittoCity is VeryHigh

-IF SpotEnemDist is DistEnemHigh THEN DeployInteriorBuildingtoSpot is VeryHigh IF CityatSpotRsrcBuildingNum is RsrcBuildingNumHigh THEN DepoyInteriorBuildingtoSpot is Low IF
+IF SpotEnemDist is DistEnemHigh THEN DeployInteriorBuildingtoSpot is VeryHigh IF CityatSpotRsrcBuildingNum is RsrcBuildingNumHigh THEN DeployInteriorBuildingtoSpot is Low IF SpotEnemDist is DistEnemLow THEN DeployInteriorBuildingtoSpot is VeryLow IF CityatSpotRsrcBuildingNum is RsrcBuildingNumLow THEN DeployInteriorBuildingtoSpot is High

+IF SpotEnemDist is DistEnemHigh THEN DeployTileResourcfe

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwMjcyNjg2Ml19
+eyJoaXN0b3J5IjpbLTE0NzA0ODEwNF19
 -->